English (ENGL)

 Offered: Resident

-A study of the major philosophies and theories, both historical and contemporary, with attention also given to understanding the various views of literary theory and to the student's development of his own defensible literary theory.
-Research paper required.
+A study of the major philosophies and theories, both historical and contemporary, with attention also given to understanding the various views of literary theory and to the student's development of his or her own defensible literary theory.

 Offered: Resident